Sam W. Westbrook III

-After completing the National War College in June 1980, he became deputy commander for operations, 20th Tactical Fighter Wing, Royal Air Force Station Upper Heyford, England.
+After completing National War College in June 1980, Westbrook was appointed deputy commander for operations, 20th Tactical Fighter Wing, Royal Air Force Station Upper Heyford, England.
 He transferred to Ramstein Air Base, West Germany, in August 1982 as director of inspection for U.S. Air Forces in Europe.
 In July 1983 he was assigned as vice commander, 48th Tactical Fighter Wing, Royal Air Force Station Lakenheath, England, and became commander of the wing in April 1984.
-In June 1986 he was named commandant of cadets, Air Force Academy, Colorado.
+In April 1986, he supervised the 48th Wing during their role in the April 1986 bombing of Libya, which was codenamed Operation El Dorado Canyon.
+He advocated for a smaller strike force, and turned out to be correct as only two of nine aircraft deployed by the 48th Wing could bomb their targets.
+In June 1986 he was named commandant of cadets, Air Force Academy, Colorado, succeeding Marcus A. Anderson.
+He served as commandant till 1989, when he was succeeded in the role by Joseph J. Redden.

 He is a command pilot with more than 2,300 flying hours, including 22 combat missions.
 His military decorations and awards include the Distinguished Service Medal, Legion of Merit with two oak leaf clusters, Meritorious Service Medal with oak leaf cluster, Air Medal and Air Force Commendation Medal.

-He was promoted to major general August 1, 1989, with same date of rank and retired on June 1, 1991.
+He was promoted to major general on August 1, 1989, with same date of rank and retired on June 1, 1991.